DockBoss/Execution-API-Spec/spec/spec-considerations.md

   * From what I have seen it is not useful for an external API.
     * But I did see an article about someone that used it for such purpose.
     * If it is as nice as it sounds and will have functionality for public APIs maybe we should consider it?
-## How do we keep Ethereum decentralized???
-I don't know too much about how wallets work and how the let you make transactions on the network.
-So they might be solving this problem, but I have no idea.
-I pretty much stated my case on this point above, but I will go into detail here.

-As Ethereum moves from POW to POS we are seeing a lot of improvements that are going to change Ethereum for the better, but I have noticed one downside that I haven't seen discussed yet (If it has please let me know as I would love to get informed and be a part of this process).
-This downside is that users will be loosing true decentralization in the Ethereum network once POS is implemented.
-Right now if I wanted to deploy a smart contract without going trough any third parties all I would have to do is download geth and have an ssd with enough space to sync to the data.
-Once I am connected to the network all I have to do is send one transaction and I am done.
-Once POS is implemented myself and a majority of the people who use ethereum will lose out on this option.
-I would have to have an extra 100,000$ or so laying around that I could lock away for some amount of time.
-Download and setup a consensus client and an execution client just to do the same thing.

-If my understanding of how Ethereum works is correct and so are my statements above, then I see this as the #1 issue in Ethereum right now.
-I also know that a majority of users will never want to or need to interact directly with the network, but I think it is more about preserving **TRUE** decentralization.
-I think we need to figure out a way to allow any user that does not want to go through a third party a way to interact with the network.

 # Endpoint Considerations and behavior
 ## Deprecated endpoints